 3. Try to use Complex Passwords

-You’d be surprised to learn that there are a number of people who use the passwords which can be guessed easily such as “password”.
+You’d be surprised to learn that there are a number of people who use the passwords which can be guessed easily such as “password.”

 4. Two-factor authentication is must

 Setting up a two-factor authentication is also one of the measures that would help your secure WordPress website.
-If you enable 2FA, this would prevent access to an intruder and your login details would be safe.
+If you enable 2FA, this will prevent access to an intruder and your login details would be safe.